 What is a marketing funnel?

-In the past, buyers predictably passed through the marketing funnel one stage at a time, top to bottom, wide to narrow.
-In our digital age, the buyer’s journey is more complex, taking twists and turns.
-For example, today, buyers conduct more research before purchasing a product or service because they have more information at their fingertips.
+For example, buyers today conduct more research before purchasing a product or service because they have more information at their fingertips.
 After they learn about a product, they usually check out online product reviews.
-If they like what they read, they move down the funnel to the next stage.
-Then they might see a competitor’s blog post or product comparison that makes them take a step backward or even exit your funnel.
-At some point, they may re-enter it at a different stage for various reasons, including digital remarketing efforts.
+Shoppers who like what they read move down the funnel to the next stage.

 What are the benefits of marketing funnels?

 The marketing funnel plays a crucial role, helping you understand how customers interact with your brand and how and why you need to nurture them at every stage of the funnel.

 Many marketing teams use a martech stack and marketing automation tools to analyze the impact of marketing efforts along the funnel and adjust them as needed.

 Why marketing funnels are important to businesses

 Funnels are like the best friend who always has your back.
 They help you track your progress and provide guidance every step of the way.
 That essential business support can help you: